akrishna77/QSettlers/QSettlers/index.md

 ## Our Goals

 Our goal for this project was to use this DQN algorithm to improve upon the JSettlers agent and show that a DQN can be successfully applied to the two game mechanics of Settlers of Catan: building and negotiating.
 Building an agent that utilizes DQN to play the entire game is outside the scope of this work; we are simply building upon the JSettlers agent by replacing rule-based decisions by DQN output where applicable.

+## DQN Design

+As shown in the diagram above, when feeding the 'state' as input

 ## Architecture Design